emilyhorsman/bikeblog/content/posts/thoughts-after-2000km-on-an-ebike/index.md

 1. It is an enormous joy riding my e-bike.
 It feels like a different, non-competing experience with my normal bike.
 1. I'll take safer/less trafficked but hillier roads that I wouldn't take on a normal bike.
 1. It lets me get around even after a long day or after I'm tired from strength training.
 I end up riding a lot more as a result.
+I just went on a Hawk Hill out-and-back on a gym day after work, and picked up dinner on the way back.
 1. The motor lets you make different bike fit tradeoffs (e.g., a lower saddle position than I'd generally ride which is comfier on the saddle but would be typically less comfy on my joints).[^4] Even different contact point tradeoffs such as tire choice and pressure.
 1. On any bike your weight is distributed across all your contact points: handlebars, saddle, and pedals.
 E-biking can feel like biking at a chill pace on a normal bike.
 I find that this can result in discomfort faster because less weight is going into your pedals and more into your handlebars and saddle.
+1. I can carry basically anything!
+If I carry something for my friends mid-ride I don't even notice the extra weight.
+I've yet to come upon a hill or load that's too much for the motor.
 1. I bought this after over a year of chronic wrist pain affecting nearly every aspect of my life, including riding.
 Here are some ways I think the e-bike has helped:
    1. As I fatigue on longer rides (or if I'm already tired when I get on the bike) my core gives less support and I'll put more weight on my bars and thus my wrists.
 The motor helps me avoid this situation.
    1. People often torque their wrists against their bars when climbing hard hills.
 The e-bike makes hills easier and avoids this more often.